decretist/Dissertation/Chapter3/chapter3.markdown

 (not just *De Viris illustribus*) relevant to the question of determining the authorship of a text or texts.

+[70] Stanley Chodorow, *Christian Political Theory and Church Politics in the Mid-Twelfth Century; the Ecclesiology of Gratian’s Decretum*, Publications of the Center for Medieval and Renaissance Studies, U.C.L.A., 5 (Berkeley: University of California Press, 1972), 60–64.

-[69] When I first encountered Gratian's unexpected use of *sibi* in C.3 d.init., I assumed that I was misconstruing the grammar.
+[71] When I first encountered Gratian's unexpected use of *sibi* in C.3 d.init., I assumed that I was misconstruing the grammar.
 Soon thereafter, however, I came across John Noël Dillon, “Case Statements (themata) and the Composition of Gratian’s Cases,” *Zeitschrift der